miztiik/mssql-to-aurora/README.md

-# Migrate your MySQL Database TO Amazon Aurora
+# Migrate your Microsoft SQL Database TO Amazon Aurora

 Mystique Unicorn App backend is hosted on mysql db.
 Recenly one of their devs discovered that AWS offers Amazon Aurora a fast, scalable, highly available, and fully managed relational database service that supports MySQL workloads.